Honesty and Integrity: Carol Huffman

 Appraisers may also have fiduciary obligations to third parties, including homeowners, both buyers and sellers, or others.
 Those third parties normally are defined in scope of the appraisal assignment itself.
 An appraiser's fiduciary roll is only to those parties who the appraiser knows, based on the scope of work or other written parameters of the job.

 We demand the highest ethical standards possible from ourselves.
-Doing orders on contingency fees is not something we can consider That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
+Doing orders on contingency fees is not something we can consider.
+That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
 We can't do assignments on percentage fees.
-That is perhaps the appraisal industries most important rule, because it would invite fraudulent practices since raising the value of the home would inflate the their paycheck.
+That is perhaps the appraisal industries most important rule, because it would invite fraudulent practices since raising the value of the home would inflate their paycheck.
 We set ourselves to a higher standard.
-Other unprofessional practices may be established by state law or professional organizations to which an appraiser belongs.
+Other professional practices may be established by state law or professional organizations to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be assured we are doing everything we can to objectively determine the home or property value.